retran/meow/README.md

 # 🐱 meow

-> The purr-fect dotfiles management system that sets up your development environment with a single command.
+> The purr-fect dotfiles management system that sets up your development environment with a single meow.

 <div align="center">